 BLACK MAGIC

-BLACK WALLS?!
-Are you mad?
+Black walls..?
+Are you MAD!?
 Well, maybe.
 There are many contradicting views on when and where you can get away with dark colours on walls.
 But ‘design rules’ are made to be broken, right?

 Ultimately, it’s down to what a space is intended to be used for.
 If an area is so devoid of natural light that painting it bright white won’t improve the situation, you could opt for something richer and deeper, that adds a bit of drama to your home.
 Dark walls in the bedroom or living room might be a bit too oppressive for some.
 But a thoroughfare is is not somewhere you’re likely to hang out in for long periods of time, so it’s a good place to experiment with something daring.